nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

         all items in the list/tuple are processed are packed into 1 payload for a single transmissions.
 See example code below about passing a `list` or `tuple` to this parameter.
-    :param int data_type: This is used to describe the buffer data passed to the ``buf`` parameter. ``0x16`` describes all service data.
+    :param data_type: This is used to describe the buffer data passed to the ``buf`` parameter. ``0x16`` describes all service data.
 The default value ``0xFF`` describes manufacturer information.
 This parameter is ignored when a `tuple` or `list` is passed to the